symfony/symfony-docs/serializer.rst

 Using Serialization Groups Annotations
 --------------------------------------

-To use annotations, first install the annotations package:
+To use annotations, first add support for them via the SensioFrameworkExtraBundle:

 .. code-block:: terminal

-    $ composer require doctrine/annotations
+    $ composer require sensio/framework-extra-bundle

 Next, add the :ref:`@Groups annotations <component-serializer-attributes-groups-annotations>` to your class and choose which groups to use when serializing::